manav-chan/8085-emulator/README.md

 # 8085-emulator
 8085 Emulator built using C++.
 It is a terminal application which accepts Assembly Level Language in 2 modes - either as an assembly language file or as line by line input.
+In the absence of an 8085 microprocessor, this emulator can be used for learning purposes.

 ## Introduction